 Heavy cream: Heavy whipping cream is what makes this cream corn so creamy!
 1 full cup at room temperature is needed.

 Sugar: Not much sugar is needed for this creamed corn since the sweet corn is already sweet.
-Just 2 tablespoons of added white sugar will do the trick.
+Just 2 tablespoons of added granulated white sugar will do the trick.

 Seasonings: The seasonings in this recipe is what takes it over the top!
 You will need ½ teaspoon salt, ½ teaspoon ground pepper, and 1 teaspoon lawry's.
 Lawry's seasoning has a distinct garlicy, peppery taste.